mattlong/hermes/README.md

 ## Extensibility

 You can extend the base chatroom class `hermes.Chatroom` to modify or add extra functionality.

+Adding a `command_patterns` static property to your class should be particularly useful for extensions.
+It's a list of regular expression/method name pairs.
+Each incoming message is tested against the regexes until a match is found.
+On a match, the named instance method is invoked to handle the message instead of the default message-handling pipeline.

-Then specify your creation as the `CLASS` of your chatrooms:
+Specify your creation as the `CLASS` of your chatroom:

     from hermes import run_server, Chatroom

     class BillyMaysChatroom(Chatroom):
     	command_patterns = ((r'.*', 'shout'),)

     	def shout(self, sender, body, match):
             body = body.upper() #SHOUT IT
             self.broadcast(body)

     chatrooms = {
         'world-domination-planning': {
             'CLASS': 'BillyMaysChatroom',
             'JID': 'world.domination.planning@wb.com',
             'PASSWORD': 'thesamethingwedoeverynight',
             'SERVER': ('talk.google.com', 5223,),